Great-Sun-Group/greatsun-dev/avatar/context/current_project.md

 # Current Task

-Fix the terminal bug: LLM's responses are getting registered by the script as something it should send back to the LLM, creating an endless loop.
+Fix the terminal bugs.
+Observed behaviours:
+- LLM's responses are getting registered by the script as something it should send back to the LLM, creating an endless loop.
+- LLM's responses are not getting entered into conversation_thread.

 ## Coming Next
 - Deploy to stage